Volunteer as a Yoga/Fitness Instructor

 Most people drive around in scooters and you'll most likely have to get your own if you want to do the classes at Secret Beach.
 Rental prices average Php 350 per day and can decrease considerably if you are renting per week or per month.
-Reception team can help you bargain with the motobike owners for the best price.
-We only have one motorbike at the hostel which is shared by the managers and cleaning staff to run official errands, so best to rent your own.
+Reception team can help you bargain with the scooter owners for the best price.

-The main strip of Siargao is only about 12 kilometers so you may also just rent a bicycle for Php 150 a day or borrow our old rusty staff bicycle when it's not being used by the staff.
+The main strip of Siargao is only about 12 kilometers so you may also just rent a bicycle for Php 150 a day.

 3) Do I have other perks?

-We used to offer the free surfboard and bicycle, unfortunately some yoga teachers we've had in the past have abused this benefit, lending them to their friends so we have removed it since.
+We used to offer the free surfboard and bicycle, unfortunately some yoga teachers we've had in the past have abused this benefit, lending them to their friends and other people so we have removed it since.

 4) What’s the cost of living on the island?

 Small local restaurants have meals that average USD $3, double that amount for western style restaurants.
 Beer is $1 and hipster coffee is $4.
 You can really save money by shopping at the local market and making your meals and coffee yourself.
 A pizza at Kermit averages $7 and cocktails at $3 so that’s still cheap by western standards.

 Being on a third world island, you might have quite limited choices for food than what you are used to back home.
 So if you are very particular or have food allergies, I suggest you bring some food along with you, as well as vitamins, supplemets, superfood, other meds you may need.

 5) What are my responsibilities?

 You are expected to allocate about an hour and a half of your day to teaching yoga/fitness classes.
 You will need to plan the classes and encourage guests and outsiders to join.
 Use the chalkboard markers at reception to write on our glass windows to advertise the schedule.